Old Sandwich Town: Historic buildings, monuments and notable residents

 Old Sandwich Town is home to some of Ontario's oldest and most historically important buildings, such as Mackenzie Hall, built by Alexander Mackenzie, a local stone-mason and builder who went on to be Canada's second Prime Minister, and the Duff Baby House, considered to be the oldest-surviving structure in all of Ontario.
 Some important Canadian figures have lived here, including Mackenzie and Henry Bibb, a fugitive slave who founded the first Afro-Canadian newspaper.
 In the antebellum years of the United States, Sandwich and the surrounding area became a destination and established black settlement for thousands of freed and fugitive slaves taking refuge from slavery in the United States.

 A life-size bronze statue of a dismounted Brock alongside a mounted Tecumseh, created by Canadian sculptor Mark Williams, was unveiled in Sandwich Towne, on September 7, 2018.
 The sculpture commemorates the partnership between the two leaders which resulted in the capture of Detroit.
 Scott Finlay was the model for Brock while David Morris was the model for Tecumseh; both frequently portrayed the two leaders during War of 1812 commemorative events in Ontario.
 Brock is shown examining Detroit through his telescope while Tecumseh watches a British artillery battery on the Canadian shore bombard the fort.

-The community has published a self-guided tour so that visitors can explore the history and heritage of the former town of Sandwich.
+The community has published a walking guide so that visitors can explore the history and heritage of the former town of Sandwich.

-Olde Sandwich Towne Festival

-The annual "Olde Sandwich Towne Festival", which has been celebrated for nearly 20 years, highlights the history of the community.
-This festival includes such events as a re-enactment of escapes along the Underground Railroad, various tours throughout the community, a parade, and open houses for the local jail, as well as the Duff Baby House.